Yves-UMBC/hubspot/README.md

         - checking via `node -v`
     - NPM 7.0.3
         - checking via `npm -v`
-- The project is default running on a testing token acquired by the developer.
-In the event of any personal usage, please obtain a personal token with HubSpot.

 ## Installation
 - Options to access the project